JaredJomar/Projects/TampermonkeyProjects/Twitch/readme.md

 - Automatic channel points claiming with visual console confirmation
 - Auto-claim prime rewards on gaming.amazon.com
 - Batch claiming with "Claim All" button for multiple games
+- "Remove All" button to quickly dismiss all items
 - Automatic Twitch drops claiming with 15-minute refresh cycle

 ### 🎮 Platform Integration